-How To Get The Bounce Back In Your Faded Curls, As Told By An Expert
+How To Get Your Curls Back As You Get Older, As Told By An Expert

 When I was in college, in sub-zero temperatures, I had the best hair of my life.